apache/incubator-resilientdb/TEAM_SETUP.md

   - Container port 80 mapped to host port 5173

 #### **Option A: Using Docker (Recommended)**

+**Prerequisites:** Ensure you have cloned the ResLens forks (see Quick Reference section above).
+The Docker Compose configuration expects ResLens repositories at `/Users/YOUR_USERNAME/ResLens` and `/Users/YOUR_USERNAME/ResLens-Middleware`.

 ```bash
 # Start ResLens Middleware (required for Frontend)